RestorationsSOS.com - Fire and Water Damage Restoration

 Add safe places

-2. Mark an outdoors safe point.
+2. Mark an outdoor safe point.
 This is where all family members should meet in case of emergency that requires evacuation.

-Your emergency plan must cover all special need of the handicapped and those who have home caregivers and caregivers themselves.
+Your emergency plan must cover all special needs of any disabled persons and those who have home caregivers and the caregivers themselves.

-For those who are bed-bound, it is essential to have an alternate plan if the health caregiver is not present.
-Also, plan for a case that the caregiver is present and include him or her in your emergency plans.
+For those who are bed-bound, it is essential to have an alternate plan if the caregiver is not present.
+Also, plan for a case in which the caregiver is present and include him or her in your emergency plans.

-If any of your household members is dependent on electricity-powered equipment, develop a plan that includes an alternate power source for the equipment or relocating that person.
+If any of your household members are dependent on electricity-powered equipment, develop a plan that includes an alternate power source for the equipment or relocating of that person.
 It is recommended to provide the power company with a list of all power-dependent life support equipment required by family members.

 Pets